Hooshang Amirahmadi

-Hooshang Amirahmadi (هوشنگ امیراحمدی; born May 24, 1947) is an Iranian American academic and political analyst.
-Amirahmadi is a professor of the Edward J. Bloustein School of Planning and Public Policy, at Rutgers University.
+Hooshang Amirahmadi (هوشنگ امیراحمدی; born May 24, 1947) is an Iranian American academic and political analyst of Talysh origin.
+Amirahmadi is a professor of the Edward J. Bloustein School of Planning and Public Policy at Rutgers University and former director of its Center for Middle East Studies.
+He is also a Senior Associate Member at University of Oxford.

+He is the founder and president of the American Iranian Council.
 He has stepped forward as a candidate for Iranian presidential elections in 2005, 2013 and 2017.

+Early life

+Hooshang Amirahmadi was born in 1947 in the Talysh region to a landlord family.
+He is an ethnic Talysh.
+He received his Doctor of Philosophy degree in planning and international development from Cornell University.

 Career

-Amirahmadi is the founder and president of American–Iranian Council, holds a Ph.D. in planning and international development from Cornell University and is a professor of the Edward J. Bloustein School of Planning and Public Policy at Rutgers University.
+Amirahmadi is the founder and president of American Iranian Council and is a professor of the Edward J. Bloustein School of Planning and Public Policy at Rutgers University.
 He has served as director of Rutgers University's Center for Middle Eastern Studies, as chair and graduate director of his department at the Bloustein School, and as the University Coordinator of the Hubert Humphrey Fellowship Program.
 Amirahmadi is also a founder of the Center for Iranian Research and Analysis and served as its director for many years.
 Amirahmadi is also the president of Caspian Associates, Inc., an international strategic consulting firm headquartered in Princeton, New Jersey.

+He is also a Senior Associate Member at University of Oxford.

 Amirahmadi is a recognized expert on Iranian affairs, and has been called on to comment on this topic in national media.